40net-cloud/fortigate-aws-autoscale-terraform/documetation/Getting_started.md

 Please note and adapt the `spoke_cidr_list    = ["10.0.0.0/16"]` in `terraform.tfvars`

 1. Traffic is routed towards GWLB endpoints **in the spoke vpc**.
 Please note that these endpoints are **NOT** created by default.<br>
-2. The GWLB will pickup the incoming traffic and forward it over the Geneve tunnels terminiated on port1 on one of the available Fortigates<br>
+2. The GWLB will pickup the incoming traffic and forward it over one of the Geneve tunnels terminiated on port1 of the available Fortigates<br>
 3. **All traffic** is routed back towards the GWLB over the Geneve tunnels via policy based routes.<br>

 ### 2. spk_tgw_gwlb_asg_fgt_gwlb_igw